 Teaching our students photography has proved to be a transformative experience.
 On one hand, it has given these marginalised youth, a chance to express themselves.
 They, in turn, have rewarded us with a rare insight into how they see the city they call home.This year, our students (with the guidance of expert photographers from Shari Academy), sought to capture the many avatars of Mumbai.The exhibition included portraits of labourers, intimate glimpses of life in the slums, and architectural close-ups that would not be out of place in a design magazine.
 To quote the founders of Shari Academy, “If we invest in the future of today’s youth, we will make this world a better place for everyone.”

 For World Photography Day,

 oceans into focus.

-Giving children a way to express themselves often sparks a new sense of awareness of their surroundings, and the strong belief that they can bring about change.
+Giving adolescents a way to express themselves often sparks a new sense of awareness of their surroundings, and the strong belief that they can bring about change.
 This year, when we asked our students for a theme for World Photography Day, they decided to use their talents to raise awareness on the state of our oceans.
-They captured beaches swamped with plastic, garbage ensnared in a fisherman’s net, children playing amidst plastic bags on the beach, and similar scenes of waste and pollution.
+They captured beaches swamped with plastic, garbage ensnared in a fisherman’s net, adolescents playing amidst plastic bags on the beach, and similar scenes of waste and pollution.
 These images were displayed at CST with messages like “Our oceans are crying for help” and “Be the change.”
 It was an arresting display.
 And even at one of Mumbai’s busiest stations, it gave commuters a reason to pause and think.

 The girls in our sports academy,